Overview

 Issues

-Section 4 lacks detail on the processes used by the Department of Labor to measure and track responses from the Department of Justice and other authorities.
-This lack of detail could result in gaps or ambiguities in accountability and evaluation.
+• The processes used by the Department of Labor to measure and track responses from the Department of Justice and other authorities are not detailed, potentially leading to accountability and follow-up issues on referred human trafficking cases.
+(Section 4)

 Sections